-Expat community launches election manifesto - SWI swissinfo.ch
+Expat community launches election manifesto

 Eggly also encouraged the increasing number of expats to register.
 Currently about 142,000 of the 747,000-strong community can take part in votes and elections in Switzerland.

-A special online platform has been created by the federal administration and parliament to inform the public about different aspects of the October 18 elections.
+A special online platformexternal link has been created by the federal administration and parliament to inform the public about different aspects of the October 18 elections.

 The OSA is planning to focus its annual congress next August in Geneva on citizenship and civic education, Eggly announced.